-The pituitary gland regulates various body functions and plays an important role in balancing hormone levels in the body.
-It is a protrusion at the base of the brain and about the size of a pea or cherry, and hangs down from the main part of the brain.
-The gland lies well protected in a small bony cavity of the skull, level with the eyes, and roughly in the middle of the head, behind where the eyes are.
+The pituitary gland regulates various body functions and plays an important role in controlling hormone levels in the body.
+It is about the size of a pea or cherry, and hangs down from the main part of the brain.
+The gland lies well protected in a small bony cavity of the skull, roughly in the middle of the head, behind where the eyes are.

 The pituitary gland: Location and individual parts

 Together with the hypothalamus – which belongs to a part of the brain known as the diencephalon – the pituitary gland controls the involuntary (vegetative) nervous system.
 This part of the nervous system manages the balance of energy, heat and water in the body, which includes things like body temperature, heartbeat, urination, sleep, hunger and thirst.
 The pituitary gland also makes a number of that either regulate most of the other hormone-producing glands in the body or have a direct effect on specific organs.

 The pituitary gland is made up of four parts, each with their own functions:

 The area between the two lobes (the intermediate lobe, or "pars intermedia")

 Pituitary stalk: connects the pituitary gland to the hypothalamus

 What does the anterior lobe do?

 The anterior lobe makes up about three quarters of the overall mass of the pituitary gland.
 It produces two kinds of :